torresferro/starter-hugo-academic/content/publication/WP3/index.md

 ---
-title: 'Risk Sharing and Illiquid Assets'
+title: 'Balance Sheet Liquidity, Consumption Smoothing, and the Business Cycle'

 # Authors
 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here